-For the year ended June 30, 2021, the Organization had a practice of selling some single-family homes, with interest free mortgages.
+Prior to the year ended June 30, 2021, the Organization had a practice of selling some single-family homes, with interest free mortgages.
 Therefore, interest free mortgages receivable do not have a stated interest rate.
 Receivables are assessed individually for collectability based on the surrounding facts and circumstances and management's past history.
 The Organization does not maintain an allowance for uncollectible mortgages receivable because the houses are sold at or below market prices and the Organization has the ability to foreclose on properties and resell them to collect any past due amounts.
 All mortgages and contracts for deed are due based on the notes terms.
 Management believes all mortgages and contracts for deed receivable are realizable through either collection or foreclosure proceeds, if not collected.

-For the year ended June 30, 2022, the Organization modified its practice of financing the sale of single-family homes.
-Generally, home sales are financed by unaffiliated financial institutions utilizing lending products developed for low to moderate income home buyers.
+Subsequent years after June 30, 2021, the Organization modified its practice of financing the sale of single-family homes.
+Generally, home sales are financed by unaffiliated financial institutions utilizing lending products developed for low to moderate income homebuyers.